top of page

 • Aim for equitable provision of Diversional and Recreational Therapy services and outcomes for people and ensure you communicate in a suitable form, language and manner that people understand

-Standard Two
+Standard Two:

 The Diversional and Recreational Therapists understand Pasifika health inequalities and pay particular attention to the health needs, cultural beliefs, practices, and lifestyles of the individuals in the community.